PCI Penetration Testing Requirements

 How Penetration Testing Fits With Vulnerability Scanning

-Penetration testing and vulnerability scanning are complementary but different.
-Vulnerability scanning identifies known weaknesses that exist in your configuration and patch level.
-Penetration testing verifies whether those weaknesses and other control gaps allow actual compromise of cardholder data.
-You need both for comprehensive verification.
+Penetration testing and vulnerability scanning are complementary but different — scanning identifies known weaknesses, while penetration testing verifies whether those weaknesses allow actual compromise.

 A vulnerability scan might find that you're running an outdated web server with a known vulnerability.
 Penetration testing would reveal whether that vulnerability is actually exploitable in your environment and whether exploiting it would grant access to cardholder data.
 Alternatively, a penetration test might find that even though you've patched all known vulnerabilities, weak network segmentation allows an attacker who compromises one system to move to another system that handles card data.